Safe Haven or Stormy Port? Exploring how tertiary education design impacts our health

 Siobhán O’Neill is a Research Support Officer in the Centre for the Integration of Research, Teaching and Learning at UCC.
 Siobhán is currently working on inclusive assessment initiative which aims to develop a professional development offering for teaching staff.
 Siobhán’s research interests include exploring innovative and creative approaches to teaching, learning, and assessment.

-Dr Laura Lee Research Support Officer in the Centre for the Integration of Research, Teaching and Learning, University College Cork
+Dr Laura Lee is the Research Manager in the Centre for the Integration of Research, Teaching and Learning (CIRTL).

 - Universal Design for Learning encourages assessment by design, but what exactly does this mean for educators?
 (Cast, 2015)?